juucustodio/xamarin-docs.pt-br/docs/ios/platform/introduction-to-ios11/arkit/index.md

 }
 ```

-Atribuir o delegado nas no `ViewDidLoad` método:
+Atribua o delegado no no `ViewDidLoad` método:

 ```csharp
 // Track changes to the session SceneView.Session.Delegate = new SessionDelegate();
 ```

 ### <a name="4-position-the-3d-model-in-the-world"></a>4.
-Posicione o modelo 3D no mundo
+Posicionar o modelo 3D no mundo

-No `ViewWillAppear`, o código a seguir estabelece uma sessão de ARKit e define a posição do modelo 3D no espaço em relação a câmera do dispositivo:
+No `ViewWillAppear`, o código a seguir estabelece uma sessão ARKit e define a posição do modelo 3D no espaço em relação à câmera do dispositivo:

 ```csharp
 // Create a session configuration